-Palos Heights is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Palos Heights is a great place for families with children to consider.
+First of all, many other families with children live here, making Palos Heights a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Palos Heights has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Palos Heights’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 In Palos Heights, a lot of people use the train to get to work every day though Palos Heights is a relatively small city.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

 The citizens of Palos Heights are among the most well-educated in the nation: 44.94% of adults in Palos Heights have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.